This text is translated into Russian by google automatic human level neural machine.

 Professor, Head of the Department of Philosophy and Culturology of the Pacific State University, Doctor of Philosophy

-Hundreds of texts have already been written about the eternal competition of the two centers of the Far Eastern region.
-Indeed, Khabarovsk is arguing with Vladivostok for primacy in various fields, from transportation to education, from music to cinema.
+Hundreds of texts have already been written about the eternal competition between the two centers of the Far Eastern region.
+Indeed, Khabarovsk is arguing with Vladivostok for leadership in various fields from transport to education, from music to cinema.
 The differences are obvious.
-Vladivostok is a port, military and, at the same time, incredibly lively, adventurous, ready for the most unexpected and risky adventures.
-A city located in space not only far and wide, but also ... vertically.
-Here, it seems, even the cars will soon learn rock climbing.
-Khabarovsk, on the other hand, is a city, albeit also a military one, but a very orderly and well-intentioned, merchant and official.
-In Vladivostok, as well as throughout the country, officials are also not enough.
-But here they seem more like entrepreneurs, managers of their "enterprises", rather than sovereigns.
+Vladivostok is a port city, military and, at the same time, incredibly lively, adventurous, ready for the most unexpected and risky adventures.
+A city located in space not only in the distance and breadth, but also ... vertically.
+Here, it seems that even machines will soon learn to rock climbing.
+Khabarovsk, on the contrary, is a city, although it is also a military one, but decorous and well-meaning, merchant and bureaucratic.
+In Vladivostok, as in the whole country, there are also quite a few officials.
+But here they seem, rather, entrepreneurs, managers of their "enterprises", rather than sovereign people.
 In Khabarovsk, not only entrepreneurs, but also journalists, musicians and teachers are incredibly similar to big and small officials.
 Different cities.
 Very different and, at the same time, incredibly similar.

-They appeared about the same time - in the middle of the XIX century, when according to the Treaty of Aigun Russia annexed the Amur and Primorye.
-The cities were built, first of all, as fortresses, military centers, from where the territory could be controlled.
-True, Khabarovsk already in the 90-s becomes the center of the governor-general, and Vladivostok continues to be the main sea fortress in the Pacific Ocean.
-But the similarity does not disappear.
+They arose at about the same time - in the middle of the 90th century, when, according to the Aigun Treaty, Russia annexed the Amur and Primorye regions.
+Cities were built, first of all, as fortresses, military centers, from where the territory could be controlled.
+True, Khabarovsk already in the XNUMXs became the center of the general-governorship, and Vladivostok continues to be the main sea fortress in the Pacific Ocean.
+But the similarities don't fade.